Footprints of the Kitaev spin liquid in the Fano lineshapes of the Raman active optical phonons

 {\em Numerical results.---} With the developed formalism at hand, we now study the temperature evolution of the Raman spectrum and its $\kappa$ dependence with the focus on the Fano lineshape.
-In the following numerical calculations, the thermodynamic average of the Raman correlation function over different flux configurations is computed by the strMC method \cite{Feng2021} on a lattice size of $N_1=N_2=20$.
-We will focus on $xx$ scattering geometry in order to compare with the experiment.
+The thermodynamic average of the Raman correlation function over different flux configurations is computed numerically by using the stratified Monte Carlo (strMC) method \cite{Feng2021, feng2022phonon} on a lattice size of $N_1=N_2=25$.
+We will focus on the $xx$-scattering geometry, in order to compare with the experiment, and assume $\delta_\tx{ph} = 0.15$.

-To begin with, we first fix the value of the model parameters \{$ \omega_\Gamma , \lambda_\Gamma , \mu_\Gamma , \nu , \delta_\tx{ph}$\}.
-This is achieved by fitting the simulated Raman spectrum $I(\Omega)$ (red solid line) to the experimental Raman spectrum $I_\tx{exp}(\Omega)$ (orange dashed line) as shown in \reffg{fig: FullModelFano}(a), and the best-fit values are displayed in the caption.
-Here, $I(\Omega)$ is obtained via \refeq{eq: Raman_inten} and evaluated at $T=0.22$ and $\kappa=0$, $I_\tx{exp}(\Omega)$ is obtained from Ref.~\cite{Sandilands2015} (used with permission) at the same temperature and $\kappa$. and $I_\tx{em-s}(\Omega)$ (green dashed line) is the pure magnetic Raman response.
-With these best-fit parameters, our model is able to well capture the experimental Raman spectrum.
-Remarkably, the best-fit parameter $\lambda_{E_g^2} = 0.52$ yields an estimation of spin-phonon coupling to be $0.52 \times \!\sqrt{6} \!=\!
-1.3J$, (where $\!\sqrt{6}$ is the norm of the bilinear $\Sigma_{\Gamma m}$ in \refeq{eq: Hsp}), which is comparable to the first principle calculation of magnetoelastic coupling $\approx 4J$ given in Ref.~\cite{Kaib2021}.
+To begin with, as shown in \reffg{fig: FullModelFano}(a), we first fit the computed Raman intensity $I^{xx}(\Omega)$ to the experimental Raman intensity $I^{xx}_\tx{exp}(\Omega)$ obtained from Ref.~\cite{Sandilands2015}, by tuning the adjustable {\it model parameters} \{$ \omega_\Gamma , \lambda_\Gamma , \mu_\Gamma , \nu$\}, whose best-fit values are written in the caption of \reffg{fig: FullModelFano}. $I^{xx}(\Omega)$ is obtained by using \refeq{eq: Raman_inten} and evaluated at $T=0.22$ and $\kappa=0$.
+The details of the fitting procedure and justification of the uniqueness of the fitting parameters, after eliminating the overall scaling degree of freedom by setting $\mu_{E_g^2} = 1$, are described in Sec.\,E of SM.
+Remarkably, the best-fit parameter $\lambda_{E_g^2} = 0.52$ yields an estimation of the spin-phonon coupling to be $0.52 \times \!\sqrt{6} \!=\!
+1.3J$, (with $\!\sqrt{6}$ being the norm of the bilinear $\Sigma_{\Gamma m}$ in \refeq{eq: Hsp}), comparable to the first principle calculation of magnetoelastic coupling $\approx 4J$ given in Ref.~\cite{Kaib2021}.